Applying for a Research Degree

 What happens to my application once it's submitted?

-Once we have received your application it will be checked and if complete, it will be forwarded to the appropriate Graduate School for consideration.
+Once we have received your application it will be checked and if complete, it will be forwarded to the appropriate School for consideration.
 Candidates are assessed on the basis of their academic fitness and general suitability to undertake research, and the relevance of their previous studies and experience to the proposed research topic.

 If you are applying for a studentship you may be shortlisted for the vacancy.
 Shortlisting will be based on academic fitness and general suitability to undertake research, and the relevance of any previous study and experience.